What You Need to Know About Stocks

 My parents gave me some shares of a company called Wang Laboratories.
 In the 1970s and early 1980s, Wang was one of the leaders in the market for dedicated word processors.
 Picture a desktop computer with a monitor that’s only software was Microsoft Word, only much harder to use.
 That was Wang’s biggest product.
 At one time, the stock price was $42.
 Not understanding that PCs were entering the market and would be able to do so much more than a dedicated word processor, I was oblivious.

-Be Willing and Able to Understand the Risks
+Understand and Be Able to Take the Risk

 There is an old investing adage, “Buy low, sell high.”
 In principle, it is a great strategy.
 In practice, though, it is hard to identify the peaks and valleys in either the market as a whole or an individual stock.

 People who invest over very short time frames – hours or days – often use technical analysis to try to identify very short-term highs and lows to create gains.
-I anticipate that most of my followers, though, will be investing for the long The time period over which you re-pay the loan and not day trading.
+I anticipate that most of my followers, though, will be investing for the long The time period over which you re-pay the loan More and not day trading.
 While you will want to select stocks that are expected to produce a return commensurate with their riskiness, it is very difficult to time the market.